khandakar-ashrafi-akbar/about-me/content/publication/journal-article/index.md

 summary: An RAG-empowered LLM to answer open-ended questions which paves the way of understanding legal loopholes in current legislations for transportation cybersecurity and data privacy

 tags:
-- Source Themes
+- Large Language Models
-featured: false
+featured: true

 # links:
 # - name: ""